blacklightpy/vaultofknowledge/Phonetics.md

-It is the study of how humans produce and percieve sounds.
+It is the study of how humans produce and perceive sounds.

 It consists of:
 - articulatory phoenetics (how humans plan and produce speech),